 You shouldn’t be standing—or even be awake—right now.
 You just completed three, make that four, flights.
 You spent more than 20 hours in the air and nearly doubled that with the addition of layovers.
 You were incredibly busy, working late nights and weekends, before that.
-Hopefully your mind isn’t paying tricks on you at this point.
+Hopefully, your mind isn’t playing tricks on you at this point.

 The breathtaking view in front you is indeed real.
 You’re standing on a long, white-sand beach.
 White foam, the remnants of small waves, curls around your toes.
 The leaves of a bent tree graze the clear water.
 A stingray glides under it just steps from the shore.
 While bright blue water and small islands fill in the rest of the perfect scenery.

 Behind you, the Barrier Beach House has thatched fares with louvered windows, spacious decks, and ocean views.
 Garden fares, hidden among the lush greenery, also have private plunge pools.
 The loungy restaurant is just three steps from the beach, as well.
 Plus a tire swing, sun decks, and paddleboards are spread out on the sand.
 Vanuatu is just what you needed right now.